Cisco Catalyst IW9167E Heavy Duty Access Point Data Sheet

 Multipath operations†¢

-Multipath operations (MPO) can enhance reliability by sending duplicate copies of packets across multiple wireless paths.
+Multipath Operations (MPO) can enhance reliability by sending duplicate copies of packets across multiple wireless paths.

 Provides wireless connectivity to a lightweight access point infrastructure on behalf of wired clients that are connected via Ethernet behind the WGB access point.

-† Available with a future software upgrade.
+Available with a future software upgrade.

 ¥ Available only in Wi-Fi mode.

-¢ Available only in Cisco URWB mode.
+¢ Available only in URWB mode.

-Prominent feature
+Prominent features

 Get reliable wireless connectivity for your mission-critical applications